Eyevinn/channel-engine/README.md

 engine.start();
 engine.listen(process.env.port || 8000);
 ```

+### Stream Switch Manager & The StreamSwitcher
+When building a Stream Switch Manager it is good to know the basics of how the **StreamSwitcher** component in Channel Engine works.
-A StreamSwitcher component in the channel engine will continiously, in a set time interval, use the StreamSwitchManager to get the list and filter out all events whos `end_time` has passed, and will inspect whether it should break into/out of the next event in the remaining list, depending on the current time.
+Each channel will have it's own **StreamSwitcher** component in the Channel Engine which will continiously, at a set time interval, call the `getSchedule()` function in the StreamSwitchManager to get the list of scheduled events.

+*Note: For now, all channels read from the same event schedule*

+The **StreamSwitcher** decides whether the channel should show VOD2Live content (chosen by the Asset manager) or true Live content (content specified in the event object).
+By default, if no StreamSwitchManager is used, or if the returned schedule list is empty, or if the next event in the schedule list has its `start_time` in the future, the **StreamSwitcher** will have the channel broadcast the VOD2Live feed.

+When the **StreamSwitcher** receives a populated schedule list, it will ignore all items whos `end_time` is past the current time, and will only look at the first event whos `end_time` is in the future.
+When the condition: `event.start_time ≤ (current time) ≤ event.end_time` is true, then the **StreamSwitcher** will perform a switch from VOD2Live to LIVE, where the channel will start broadcasting the true Live stream.
+When this happens a proper transition between content will take place in the HLS manifests.
+Also once LIVE, it will not switch again.

+VOD2Live content will still be "playing" in the background as fallback content in case the true Live stream has issues or fails.
+If the connection to the Live stream ends or if the current time has passed the event `end_time` then the **StreamSwitcher** will switch from LIVE to VOD2Live, having the channel broadcast VOD2Live once again until the next event starts.

 Note that this feature is also currently in beta which means that it is close to production-ready but has not been run in production yet.
 We appreciate all efforts to try this out and provide feedback.